architech-boards/hachiko-customization/source/boot.rst

 For a more detailed description of the entire process, see:

-* Renesas Application Note: "Example of Downloading to Serial Flash Memory Using the Semihost Function of ARM DS-5" `link <http://downloads.architechboards.com/hachiko/doc/RZ_A1H_sflash_sample_rev0.01e.pdf>`_
+* Renesas Application Note: `Example of Downloading to Serial Flash Memory Using the Semihost Function of ARM DS-5" <http://downloads.architechboards.com/hachiko/doc/RZ_A1H_sflash_sample_rev0.01e.pdf>`_
-* Renesas Applicaton Note: "Example of Booting from Serial Flash Memory" `link <http://downloads.architechboards.com/hachiko/doc/RZ_A1H_spibscboot_sample_rev0.01e.pdf>`_
+* Renesas Applicaton Note: `Example of Booting from Serial Flash Memory <http://downloads.architechboards.com/hachiko/doc/RZ_A1H_spibscboot_sample_rev0.01e.pdf>`_

 .. note::